3 Mistakes to Avoid If You Are Busy Or Driven

 Self Mastery is grounded in an understanding of both.
 Answering the questions: Who Am I?
 What is Life? and What do I want?… Bring us back to this basic reconciliation and give us a wisdom and sense of purpose that is rejuvenating because it is awakens from our essence.

 Yin & Yang represents balance but is also subjective because of its polarity, which can lock you in place.
 If someone is bi-polar they have wide polarities, such as the mistakes I describe above.
 This mean the balance is there but it is locked in at such extreme polarities, it is unhealthy.

 In this case the true solution is to develop daily rituals that connect you to your center.
 The benefit of this approach is it connects you to your essence and gathers vital energy in your core.
 This is the Yin and Yang of looking inwards as much as outward as well as your portal to being connected to your essence and the “bigger picture”.

 With the right methods, you will immediately feel a flow to your day, notice you’re more efficient and have more time and energy for the people and activities you love.

-For a perfect opportunity to cut through overwhelm join me for my 4 part online masterclass: "3 Morning Rituals To Win The Day".
-It's complimentary, I'm inviting you as my guest.
-It's a unique workshop where I will guide you through practices and principles step by step to develop your own high performance success habits.
+For a perfect opportunity to cut through overwhelm join me for my upcoming online masterclass.
+It’s complimentary, I’m inviting you as my guest.
+It’s a unique workshop where I will guide you through practices and principles step by step to develop your own high performance success habits.